Gotham City: 1989 Batman series

+The Dark Knight trilogy

 Director Christopher Nolan has stated that Chicago inspired his portrayal of Gotham, and the majority of both Batman Begins (2005) and The Dark Knight (2008) were filmed there.
-However, Christopher Nolan's Gotham City was deliberately set in New Jersey to honor Gotham's location in the comic books.
+However, Nolan's Gotham City was deliberately set in New Jersey to honor Gotham's location in the comic books.

-In Batman Begins, Nolan desired that Gotham appeared as a large, modern city that nonetheless reflected a variety of architecture styles and periods, as well as different socioeconomic strata.
+For Batman Begins, Nolan desired that Gotham appear as a large, modern city that nonetheless reflects a variety of architectural styles and periods, as well as different socioeconomic strata.
 The production's approach depicted Gotham as an exaggeration of New York City, with elements taken from Chicago, the elevated freeways and monorails of Tokyo, and the "walled city of Kalhoon"[sic] in Hong Kong, which was the basis for the slum in the film known as The Narrows.

 In The Dark Knight, more Chicago and New York influences were observed.
-On filming in Chicago, James McAllister, key location manager stated, "visually it's that look like you would see in the comic books."
+On filming in Chicago, James McAllister, key location manager stated, "visually it's that look like you would see in the comic books".
 Nolan also stated "there's all these different boroughs, with rivers to interconnect.
 I think it's hard to get away from that, because Gotham is based on New York."